ARBUCHELI/EXERCISE-USING-INTEL-DEVCLOUD/README.md

 # Step 1: Creating a Python Script

 The first step is to create a Python script that you can use to load the model and perform inference.
-We'll use the '%%writefile' magic to create a Python file called 'inference_cpu_model.py'.
-In the next cell, you will need to complete the 'TODO' items for this Python script.
+We'll use the <code>%%writefile</code> magic to create a Python file called <code>inference_cpu_model.py</code>.
+In the next cell, you will need to complete the <code>TODO</code> items for this Python script.

-'TODO' items:
+<code>TODO</code> items:

 1. Load the model
 2. Prepare the model for inference (create an input dictionary)